 - 1. Identify the source of information that will be easier to use for: - (a) The visually impaired - (b) The physically handicapped - (c) Those with hearing impairments - 2.
 Justify the importance of studying History. - 3.
-I dentify different ways through which historical information is collected. - 4.
+Identify different ways through which historical information is collected. - 4.
+Explain the advantages of written sources of History. - 5.
+State the disadvantages of oral sources of History. - 6.
 Explain the challenges faced in collecting historical information.